 Meet Professor Greenberg

-State-of-art adaptive technology enables staff and students to fully engage in work and study: However, eight weeks of constant double-headset use, literally one set over another, in 2020's Covid-19 lockdowns wore thin for the Dean of the Faculty of Arts.
+State-of-art adaptive technology enables staff and students to fully engage in work and study: However, eight weeks of constant double-headset use, literally one set over another, in 2020's Covid-19 lockdowns wore thin for the former Dean of the Faculty of Arts.

 Professor Robert Greenberg says fewer than a third of blind people have meaningful jobs, and all rely on adaptive technology.